iamphedz/CookieCartJS/README.md

 A JavaScript-Based Shopping Cart.

 v.1.3.0 - You can now configure the storageType where the cart instance will be stored (localStorage or cookie).
+Tip: If you plan on adding meta datas to each items in cart, it'd be better to use localStorage as storageType. browsers can only save up to 4kbs of cookie per domain whereas localStorage has a shared storage size of up to 10mbs with session data.

 # Introduction